USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 We are going to look at the **Path Tracing** algorithm.
 What are differences between Ray Tracing and Path Tracing?
 I got the following online:

-In Ray tracing, rays are cast from the camera into the scene.
-When they hit some geometry, lighting is calculated at that point by tracing additional rays towards light sources.

-In path tracing, rays are cast from light sources containing an amount of light energy.
-Upon hitting a surface, the surface properties absorb some of the energy and divide the rest in multiple rays, cast back into the scene.
-Rays that happen to hit the camera are recorded into pixels.

-So, path tracing tries to simulate how light behaves when it bounces around and is captured by a camera.
-Optical effects like depth of field, caustic, and indirect lighting, for example, don’t require any extra specialized algorithms, unlike raytracing.

-On the other hand, path tracing needs a lot more rays to produce an image that raytracing, and since the rays “randomly” hit the camera you never have a perfectly clean image: there is always some noise.

-The above is a good explaination I found in Unity forms <a href="https://discussions.unity.com/t/whats-the-difference-between-ray-tracing-and-path-tracing/801306">here</a> but I think of Ray Tracing as a general framework and Path Tracing a specialized way to do Ray Tracing.
+I found a decent explaination in Unity forums <a href="https://discussions.unity.com/t/whats-the-difference-between-ray-tracing-and-path-tracing/801306">here</a> but I think of Ray Tracing as a general framework and Path Tracing a specialized way to do Ray Tracing.

 ## The Rendering Equation